 - Once you have found the event you would like to edit, hover over the event title and click Edit.

 - You will now see the specific event information and make any necessary edits.

-- Once you have made your edits, click Update towards the top of the page.
+- Once you have made your edits, click either Publish (for events that have never been published ) or Update (for events that have previously been published) towards the top of the page.

-- After updating the event, the event information will be updated on the sites that received the event when published.
+- Note: After updating or publishing the event, the event information will be updated on any sites that received the event when published.

 - If you need to delete an event, simply navigate to the event, hover over the event title, and click Trash.

 - You can also bulk trash events.
 Follow the same steps above as you would to bulk approve events, but instead of selecting “Publish to,” select “Move to Trash.”

 Add a New Event

 - To add a new event, click on Add New under Events.